dalexanderch/CFD/readme.md

 https://arxiv.org/pdf/1501.00092.pdf
 The results are not very impressive yet.
 It's not clear that the original idea was viable.
 However it might be the case that I have a problem somewhere in my process that I have not been able to spot.

+# Todo List

+- Regenrate the data properly.
+- Finish training on mnist
+- Train on imagenet
+- Try different loss functions
+- Show the results in a clean presentation

 ## Requirements

 You need the following packages :